 Locked-in syndrome may result from

 People with locked-in syndrome cannot move their lower face, chew, swallow, speak, move their limbs, or move their eyes from side to side.
 They may have difficulty breathing.
-The disorder resembles coma because people have no obvious way of responding even though they are fully conscious.
-However, they can move their eyes up and down.
+The disorder resembles stupor or coma because people have no obvious way of responding even though they are fully conscious.
+However, most can move their eyes up and down.
 If caregivers do not notice the eye movements, people with locked-in syndrome may mistakenly be thought to be unaware of their surroundings and unable to think or communicate.
 People with this syndrome can learn to communicate by opening and closing their eyes in response to questions.

 Whether people recover depends on the cause and its severity.
 For example, if the cause is a small stroke and people are not completely paralyzed, people may recover enough to do some daily tasks, such as eating and speaking, on their own.
 If the stroke is large, most people need full-time nursing care permanently.
 If the cause is Guillain-Barré syndrome, people may improve over several months, but recovery is seldom complete.
 If the cause is a progressive disorder such as cancer, death usually results.

-Because this syndrome can be mistaken for coma, doctors test people who do not move and appear unresponsive by asking them to open and close their eyes.
+Because this syndrome can be mistaken for stupor or coma, doctors test people who do not move and appear unresponsive by asking them to open and close their eyes.

 Because communication can usually be established, affected people should make their own health care decisions.
 However, affected people are often very depressed and may need to be advised by a compassionate mental health care practitioner, especially when they are considering future medical interventions and life support measures.
-If needed, depression is treated.

-Last full review/revision March 2013 by Kenneth Maiese, MD
+Last full review/revision August 2014 by Kenneth Maiese, MD